Basketball Rebounding Drills for Coaches

 Basketball Rebounding Drills Teaching Points

-When doing these basketball rebounding drills, you should focus on certain areas to ensure that you are getting the most out of the drill.
+When doing these basketball rebounding drills, you should focus on certain areas to ensure that your players are getting the most out of the drill.
 These teaching points will help maximize the drills and help these skills better translate to a game.
-So,, as you do all the different rebounding drills below, lock in on these different teaching points.
+So, as you do all the different rebounding drills below, lock in on these different teaching points.

 Rebounding Technique